simonbromberg/SBSpeechRecognizer/README.md

 # SBSpeechRecognizer

-`SBSpeechRecognizer`` provides a class to make it easier to interact with speech recognition in iOS.
+`SBSpeechRecognizer` provides a class to make it easier to interact with speech recognition in iOS.

-## Example

-Open and run the example project.

-## Requirements

 ## Installation

-SBSpeechRecognizer is available through Swift Package Manager.
+`SBSpeechRecognizer` is available through Swift Package Manager.

 ## License

-SBSpeechRecognizer is available under the MIT license.
-See the LICENSE file for more info.
+`SBSpeechRecognizer` is available under the MIT license.
+See the [LICENSE](./LICENSE) for more info.